Southwest CEO says mechanics deserve new contract, but company wants 'flexibility'

 Kelly said the mechanics deserve a new contract and pointed out that the deal the mechanics voted down last year would have made those workers the highest paid in the industry.
 He said current talks offer the opportunity to offer even higher pay with no impact on job security “in exchange for more supplier flexibility.”

-Southwest outsources the majority of heavy maintenance work, such as scheduled engine repairs, to outside suppliers.
+Southwest already outsources the majority of heavy maintenance work, such as scheduled engine repairs, to external suppliers, but wants the option to send more scheduled maintenance abroad in order to fund compensation increases.
+The change would not affect the kind of work currently handled by its mechanics, a Southwest spokesman said.

 Officials with the Aircraft Mechanics Fraternal Association (AMFA), which represents about 2,400 Southwest mechanics and has been in contract talks with management since 2012, could not immediately be reached to comment on Saturday.